Natural gas: Greenhouse gas emissions

+Methane emissions from fossil fuels, industrial and agricultural practices have increased since the industrial revolution.

+Trendline of year-over-year increases demonstrates the persistent growth of methane emissions since the 1950s.

+About 60% of current methane emissions are human-caused, contributing to the growth of methane gas in the atmosphere.

 When refined and burned, natural gas can produce 25–30% less carbon dioxide per joule delivered than oil, and 40–45% less than coal.
 It can also produce potentially fewer toxic pollutants than other hydrocarbon fuels.
 However, compared to other major fossil fuels, natural gas causes more emissions in relative terms during the production and transportation of the fuel, meaning that the life cycle greenhouse gas emissions are about 50% higher than the direct emissions from the site of consumption.
+Some policy contexts include gas as a "bridge fuel" based on the mistaken assumption that lower emissions at burning means lower overall environmental impact.

 In terms of the warming effect over 100 years, natural gas production and use comprises about one fifth of human greenhouse gas emissions, and this contribution is growing rapidly.
 Globally, natural gas use emitted about 7.8 billion tons of CO_{2} in 2020 (including flaring), while coal and oil use emitted 14.4 and 12 billion tons, respectively.
 The IEA estimates the energy sector (oil, natural gas, coal and bioenergy) to be responsible for about 40% of human methane emissions.
-According to the IPCC Sixth Assessment Report, natural gas consumption grew by 15% between 2015 and 2019, compared to a 5% increase in oil and oil product consumption.
+According to the IPCC Sixth Assessment Report, natural gas consumption grew 15% between 2015 and 2019, compared to a 5% increase in oil and oil product consumption.

 The continued financing and construction of new gas pipelines indicates that huge emissions of fossil greenhouse gases could be locked-in for 40 to 50 years into the future.
 In the U.S. state of Texas alone, five new long-distance gas pipelines have been under construction, with the first entering service in 2019, and the others scheduled to come online during 2020–2022.